Learn to identify causes of stress in your life and find healthy ways to handle it.

 - If you have a personal spiritual faith, take time to pray and listen.

 - Keep a sense of humor.
 Laugh at yourself.
 Smile at people.
 Really!
 When you make a big smile, your body releases chemicals that help you to relax.

 - Release grudges.
-This old saying is so true: “Holding a grudge is like taking poison yourself in the hopes the other person dies.”
+(The old saying “Holding a grudge is like taking poison yourself in the hopes the other person dies” is so true.)